The-Portal-Bot/Portal/docs/README.md

 > 2. Discord update their server rate limit to twice per 10 minutes.
 The new rate limit for channel name and topic updates is 2 updates per 10 minutes, per channel [more here](https://github.com/discordjs/discord.js/issues/4327)<br>
 > 3. Runs on nodejs 14.x

-Copyrights © Keybraker 2020 [Portal](https://github.com/keybraker/portal-discord-bot), All rights reserved
+Copyrights © Keybraker 2020-2021 Portal, All rights reserved